 For some of us humor became our place of refuge, while others found their addiction in seeking others to sympathize with

-them as they rallied for support within the great cosmic drama of their desire.
-While some seem addicted to the enabling game
+them as they rallied for support within the great cosmic drama of their own selfish desires.
+While some seem addicted to the

 I hope you will now consider taking stock of your life by asking your-self some tough questions.
 Here you may discover many